behavure/behavure-docs/src/content/docs/edge_iq/legal/privacy-policy.md

 Additionally, your Personal Data may be collected, transferred to, accessed from, or stored in countries other than your own, which may have different data protection laws.
 Any transfer of your Personal Data complies with applicable data protection laws, such as transfers to countries recognized as providing adequate safeguards for personal data or those conducted under European Commission-approved Standard Contractual Clauses.

 We adhere to the EU-U.S. Data Privacy Framework (EU-U.S. DPF), the UK Extension to the EU-U.S. DPF, and the Swiss-U.S. Data Privacy Framework (Swiss-U.S. DPF) (collectively, the "DPF") as established by the U.S. Department of Commerce.
 We have certified our compliance with the DPF Principles for processing personal data received from the European Union, the United Kingdom (and Gibraltar), and Switzerland.
 The U.S. Department of Commerce's dedicated DPF website provides a complete list of participating organizations.
-If you have questions or concerns about our compliance with the DPF, please contact us as via email at legal@edgeiq.com.
+If you have questions or concerns about our compliance with the DPF, please contact us as via email at legal@behavure.ai.

 In cases where complaints cannot be resolved through other means, you may have the right to invoke binding arbitration as described on the DPF website.
 Note that we are subject to the investigatory and enforcement authority of the U.S. Federal Trade Commission (FTC).